andyatkinson/andyatkinson.github.io/dev-process.md

 ## Back-end Development

 ### Discovery Questions

-Here are some questions I find helpful to think about to discovery requirements or dependencies in the process of building new back-end features or services.
+Here are some questions I find helpful to think about when discovering requirements or dependencies in the process of building new back-end features or services.

-These questions should be asked as early as possible as to minimize re-work.
+These questions should be asked as early as possible to minimize re-work.

 - Does it require database changes?
 - Does it require backfilling data that didn't exist prior to a certain date that the feature depends on?